DrPelitos/JsAlertGameV1.5/README.md

   1.)
 Download the ZIP file.

   2.)
-Find and run blocked.html
+Find and run blocked.html.
+    If blocked.html does not work, follow these steps:
+      1.)
+Go to this link: chrome://settings/content.

+      2.)
+Scroll to the bottom and click on "Pop-ups and redirects".

+      3.)
+Under "Default behavior" choose "Sites can send pop-ups and use redirects".

 This will instead open an "about:blank" page with code that will run the same game.